 You can scout around for tour operators once you’re in Coron or ask your hotel to set you up, but if you want to take care of it in advance (especially if you’re visiting on a tight schedule), here are our recommended tours.

 Travelers’ Pick: Coron Island Life Expedition – This 3-day expedition brings you to the Calamian Islands’ most gorgeous and pristine destinations.
 Day 1 covers the top spots surrounding Coron Island – Kayangan Lake, Banol Beach, shipwrecks, and coral reefs.
 Days 2 and 3 are when you get to experience Palawan beyond the tourist trails.
 No crowded boats or packed destinations here – just the surreal tropical dream of sailing to remote islands, sleeping in secluded beaches, and eating fresh fruits and seafood.
-They keep their tours small and intimate, so reserve your spot in advance.
+They keep their tours small and intimate, so reserve your spot in advance (and use LITTLEHOLIDAYS10 as your discount code!).

 Coron Island tour – This tour brings you to most of the best spots around Coron Island, including Kayangan Lake, CYC Beach, and Coral Garden.